soveran/spawn/README.markdown

 Description
 -----------

-Spawner is a very small library (just 14 lines of code) that can effectively replace fixtures or any other huge library for the same task.
+Spawn is a very small library (just 14 lines of code) that can effectively replace fixtures or any other huge library for the same task.

 Usage